Elton John: 2010–2018: The Union to Wonderful Crazy Night

-On 4 June 2012, John performed at Elizabeth II's Diamond Jubilee Concert at Buckingham Palace, playing a three-song set.
-On 30 June, he played in Kyiv, Ukraine in a joint concert with Queen + Adam Lambert for the Elena Pinchuk ANTIAIDS Foundation.
+On 4 June 2012 John performed at Queen Elizabeth II's Diamond Jubilee Concert at Buckingham Palace, playing a three-song set.
+On 30 June he played in Kyiv, Ukraine, in a joint concert with Queen + Adam Lambert for the Elena Pinchuk ANTIAIDS Foundation.
 An album containing remixes of songs that he recorded in the 1970s, Good Morning to the Night, was released in July 2012.
-The remixes were conducted by Australian group Pnau, and the album reached number one in the UK.
+The remixes were conducted by the Australian group Pnau, and the album reached number one in the UK.
 At the 2012 Pride of Britain Awards on 30 October, John along with Michael Caine, Richard Branson, Simon Cowell and Stephen Fry, recited Rudyard Kipling's poem "If—" in tribute to the 2012 British Olympic and Paralympics athletes.

-In February 2013, John performed a duet with singer-songwriter Ed Sheeran at the 55th Annual Grammy Awards.
-Later in 2013, he collaborated with rock band Queens of the Stone Age on their sixth studio album, ...Like Clockwork, contributing piano and vocals on the song "Fairweather Friends".
-He said he was a fan of frontman Josh Homme's side project, Them Crooked Vultures, and had phoned Homme to ask if he could perform on the album.
-In September 2013, John received the first Brits Icon Award for his "lasting impact" on the culture of the United Kingdom.
+In February 2013 John performed a duet with the singer-songwriter Ed Sheeran at the 55th Annual Grammy Awards.
+Later in 2013 he collaborated with the rock band Queens of the Stone Age on their sixth studio album, ...Like Clockwork, contributing piano and vocals on the song "Fairweather Friends".
+He said he was a fan of frontman Josh Homme's side project, Them Crooked Vultures, and had phoned Homme to ask whether he could perform on the album.
+In September 2013 John received the first Brits Icon Award for his "lasting impact" on British culture.
 Rod Stewart presented him with the award on stage at the London Palladium before the two performed a duet of "Sad Songs (Say So Much)".

 John's 31st album, The Diving Board, produced by T-Bone Burnett, was released in September 2013 and reached number three in the UK and number four in the US.
-In October 2015, it was announced he would release his 32nd studio album, Wonderful Crazy Night, on 5 February 2016.
+In October 2015 it was announced he would release his 32nd studio album, Wonderful Crazy Night, on 5 February 2016.
 It too was produced by Burnett.
 The album's first single, "Looking Up", was released in the same month.
 This album marked John's first full album recorded with his touring band since 2006's The Captain & the Kid.
-He also had a major role, as himself, in the action movie Kingsman: The Golden Circle, which was released in September 2017.
+He also had a major role, as himself, in the action film Kingsman: The Golden Circle, which was released in September 2017.